Perturbation graphs, invariant prediction and causal relations in psychology

 \section{Conditional correlation, perturbation graph and invariance}

 From observational data the correlations reveal where possible paths between nodes are.
-Reichenbach's (common cause) principle \citep{Reichenbach:1991} about non-zero correlations is in this respect well known: a path can take one of three forms in $\mathcal{G}$ which gives rise to the non-zero correlation \citep{Spirtes:1993,Peters:2017}: $s\to \cdots\to t$, $s\leftarrow \cdots \leftarrow t$, or $s\leftarrow \cdots\to t$ (see \hyperref[lem:direct-path]{Lemma \ref*{lem:direct-path}}).
+Reichenbach's (common cause) principle \citep{Reichenbach:1991} about non-zero correlations is in this respect well known: a path can take one of three forms in $\mathcal{G}$ which gives rise to the non-zero correlation \citep{Spirtes:1993,Peters:2017}: $s\to \cdots\to t$ or $s\leftarrow \cdots \leftarrow t$ or $s\leftarrow \cdots\to t$ (see \hyperref[lem:direct-path]{Lemma \ref*{lem:direct-path}}).
 From purely observational data we cannot distinguish between these configurations in linear models \citep{Eberhardt:2017}.
 By including information from interventions we may be able to distinguish between the three possible configurations.
-Given a non-zero correlation between nodes $s$ and $t$, an intervention on $s$ will lead to a change in the distribution of $t$ only if there is some path $s\to\cdots\to t$ (see \hyperref[lem:wiggle-s]{Lemma \ref*{lem:wiggle-s}}).
+Given a non-zero correlation between nodes $s$ and $t$, an intervention on $s$ will lead to a corresponding change in the distribution of $t$, only if there is some path $s\to\cdots\to t$ (see \hyperref[lem:wiggle-s]{Lemma \ref*{lem:wiggle-s}}).
 This idea is used in what are called perturbation graphs \citep{Klamt:2010} or response graphs \citep{Gross:2019}.

+Perturbation graphs are quite popular in biology, and especially in gene regulatory networks (where the function of the interactions of genes is investigated).
+The reason is that it is possible to consider the effects of, for example, the absence of a specific gene (in knock-out mice) and determine the phenotypes \citep[see, e.g.,][]{Pinna:2013}.
+Different sets of genes can be made absent in order to investigate the effect of each gene within the gene regulatory network.
+A set of such experiments is valuable because not only can the functions of single genes be mapped to phenotypes, but also the interaction with other genes can be considered in such networks.

-These ideas described above are shown in Figure \ref{fig:scatterplots-interventions} for the two small graphs $s\to u\to t$ and $s\leftarrow u\to t$, with associated variables $X_{s}$, $X_{u}$ and $X_{t}$ (see \hyperref[sec:appendix-simulations]{Appendix \ref*{sec:appendix-simulations}} for the \textsf{R} code and \hyperref[sec:appendix-calculations-correlations]{Appendix \ref*{sec:appendix-calculations-correlations}} for calculations of correlations).
-In each of the plots both the observation context is shown (in red) and the hard intervention context (in blue).
-In (a) and (b) the underlying graph is $s\to u\to t$ while in (c) and (d) the underlying graph is $s\leftarrow u\to t$.
+These ideas, using sets of different experiments on different variables described above, are shown in Figure \ref{fig:scatterplots-interventions} for the two small graphs $s\to u\to t$ and $s\leftarrow u\to t$, with associated variables $X_{s}$, $X_{u}$ and $X_{t}$ (see \hyperref[sec:appendix-simulations]{Appendix \ref*{sec:appendix-simulations}} for the \textsf{R} code and \hyperref[sec:appendix-calculations-correlations]{Appendix \ref*{sec:appendix-calculations-correlations}} for calculations of correlations).
+In each of the plots both the observation context is shown (in red) and the hard intervention context (in blue) in terms of a scatterplot and the univariate density plots in the margin.
+We consider both the densities (conditional distributions) and the scatterplots (regressions).